 Making sure that you see your dentist at least twice a year is a vital part of oral health.
 In addition to routine cleanings, your dentist can also examine your mouth for potential issues and can often prescribe treatments that can stop problems before they advance too far.

 Dental Emergency?
 Get Professional Help as Soon as Possible!

 Sometimes, despite your best efforts, the worst can happen in your mouth.
 If you have a toothache or other worrisome symptoms, make an appointment as soon as possible.
-Your dentist will determine the best form of treatment, such as a root canal in Blackwell for an infected tooth; treatments like this can mean the difference between keeping and losing a part of your smile.
+Your dentist will determine the best form of treatment, such as a root canal for an infected tooth; treatments like this can mean the difference between keeping and losing a part of your smile.

 Of course, good oral hygiene requires a lot more attention than just one month.
 A dental emergency can happen anytime, so you should always be vigilant.
 Ask questions at your dental appointments and make adjustments to your routine where you need to.
 If you think something is wrong, don’t wait too long before seeking help.
 Make every month Save Your Tooth Month!